Kitchens

 -

-This cold press has pretty narrow chutes.
+Compared to the other models in this guide, the Ninja has pretty narrow chutes.
 Our tester had to peel, core, and quarter her apples before they could pass through.
-From those three apples, this machine pressed 10 fl. oz. of juice.
-That's slightly above the average we've found with centrifugal juicers, but it's by no means exceptional extraction.
-The leftover pulp was pretty damp, too.
+It's a clever ploy to help it extract more juice, but it's a bit of a hassle.
+However, if you don't mind a bit of work for your juice, it's worth it.
+From those three apples, this machine pressed 10 fl. oz. of juice, which is slightly above the average for a centrifugal juicer but it's by no means exceptional extraction.
+The leftover pulp was pretty damp, indicating that there's more juice left that we could have squeezed out with a more expensive model.

-On the plus side, the Ninja Cold Press Pro is super easy to clean.
+On the plus side, the Ninja Cold Press Pro is super easy to clean - a rarity amongst cold press juicers.
 Almost every part is dishwasher-safe, which is unusual for slow juicers.
 You'll have to hand-wash the filters, though Ninja supplies the scrubbing brush.

 If you're new to juicing and you're on a budget, you'll find a lot to like in the Ninja Cold Press Pro.
 Serious juicers with a few hundred dollars to spare might prefer a more premium machine.
 What's more, you'll have to move fast, because it's recently been discontinued.